eco619/ai-document-library/docs/platform-capabilities/intelligent-document-extraction.md

 - Visual relationships
 - Cross-page references

-Annotations are treated as evidence rather than isolated text.
+Annotations are treated as contextual information rather than isolated text.

 Rather than extracting handwritten words independently, the platform evaluates relationships between annotations, their visual characteristics, their location within the document, and their relationship to surrounding engineering content.